cecat/CeC-HA-Addons/addons/yamcam/README.md

 [Mosquitto broker](https://github.com/home-assistant/addons/tree/master/mosquitto)
 from the *Official add-ons* repository.

-1. Create a file, *microphones.yaml* with specifics regarding your MQTT broker address, MQTT username and password, and RTSP feeds.
+1. Create a file -  *microphones.yaml* - with specifics regarding your MQTT broker address, MQTT username and password, and RTSP feeds.
 These will be the same feeds you use in Frigate (if you use Frigate), which may have embedded credentials (so treat this as a secrets file).
-If you want to report less frequently than every 60s you can change the *stats_interval* value in this file.
+If you want to adjust the sampling and/or reporting frequency, or the minimum score, you can do this in *microphones.yaml*.
 This configuration file will look something like below.
 Put this file into */config*.

 ```
 general:
   sample_interval: 15       # Sampling frequency (seconds)
   reporting_threshold: 0.4  # Reporting threshold for sound type scores
+  log_level: INFO           # Change to WARNING, ERROR, CRITICAL for increasing verbosity

 mqtt:
   host: "x.x.x.x"
   port: 1883
-  topic_prefix: "HA/sensor"
+  topic_prefix: "HA/sensor" # adjust to your taste
-  client_id: "yamcam"
+  client_id: "yamcam"       # adjust to your taste
-  user: "mymqttusernameforcamvol"
+  user: "mymqttusername"    # your mqtt username
-  password: "mymqttpasswordforcamvol"
+  password: "mymqttpassword"#         & password
-  stats_interval: 30
+  stats_interval: 30        # how often to report (via mqtt) to HA

+# coupla examples of Amcrest cam rtsp feeds
 cameras:
   doorfrontcam:
     ffmpeg: